nappex/nappex.github.io/content/articles/Networks/networks_terminology.md

 |   89:1B:34:ED:99:22 |   2   |   6 |
 |   12:1C:34:ED:44:11 |   2   |   6 |
 |   14:1F:14:EF:44:07 |   3   |   25 |

+TTL - Time to live, it is a time how long the host will stay in table.
+The size of table is finite so when host exceed the time to live then the host is removed for table.

+Table is saved in RAM of device.
+Device constantly refresh information in the table.

+If we see two or more hosts (MAC addresses) connected to one interface we can supposed that these hosts are connected via additional switch.

 # PDU